rsharp-lang/athena/README.md

 ### 1. create R# package with tools function

+Create a regular R package in Rstudio, and then coding your tools function.
-Just create a tool function for called by LLMs AI:
+A very simple demo that show how to create a tool function for called by LLMs AI:

 ```r
 #' read text file